Uve Rick's Battery Page|

 Float Charge: 13.2 to 13.8 volts, 1 amp maximum current.

-Rapid Charge (Constant voltage charger): Maximum voltage 15.6 volts.
-No current limit is necessary as long as the internal battery temperature remains below 51 degrees C. Current will taper as the battery becomes charged.
+Rapid Charge (Constant voltage charger): Maximum voltage 15.6 volts for a 12 volt battery (2.6 volts per cell).
+No current limit is necessary as long as the internal battery temperature remains below 50 degrees C. Current will taper as the battery becomes charged.
 When the current falls below 1 amp, the battery will be close to a full state of charge.
 Recharge time will vary according to temperature and charger characteristics.

-Cyclic application or series string applications (CV/CC) only: Constant Voltage with Constant Current finish: 14.7 volts, temperature < 51 degrees C, no current limits.
+Cyclic application or series string applications (CV/CC) only: Constant Voltage with Constant Current finish: 14.7 volts (2.45 volts per cell), temperature < 50 degrees C, no current limits.
 When current falls below 1 amp, finish with 2 amp constant current for 1 hour.

 WARNING: These data are not current.
 Uve compiled them in the mid to late 1990s.
 They're reproduced here strictly for historical interest.
 Please don't try to use them to select new batteries for your EV.